-As a widely used protocol in the automotive and heavy-duty vehicle industry, J1939 plays a crucial role in ensuring seamless communication and data exchange between various components within a vehicle.
-Understanding the fundamentals of the J1939 protocol is essential for engineers, developers, and anyone involved in the design and implementation of vehicle systems.
-In this comprehensive guide, we will delve into the intricacies of the J1939 protocol, its application, its mapping to the OSI Layer Model and various standards.
+The SAE J1939 protocol, a widely used standard in the automotive and heavy-duty vehicle industry, plays a crucial role in ensuring seamless communication and data exchange between various vehicle components.
+It has become the backbone for telematics solutions for fleet management and vehicle tracking as well as vehicle diagnostics and fault code analysis in commercial vehicles.
+In this comprehensive guide, we will delve into the fundamentals of the SAE J1939 protocol, its application, mapping to the OSI Layer Model, and various sub-standards.

 Introduction to SAE J1939 Protocol

-J1939, a high-level protocol based on Controller Area Network (CAN), was developed by the Society of Automotive Engineers (SAE) to standardize communication and diagnostics among heavy-duty and commercial vehicles.
-Based on the CAN high speed standard with 29-bit extended ID format and running at 250K baud rate, it can be easily realized with commonly available CAN 2.0B peripherals in even lower end MCUs.
+The SAE J1939 protocol, developed by the Society of Automotive Engineers (SAE), is a high-level protocol based on Controller Area Network (CAN) designed to standardize communication and diagnostics among heavy-duty and commercial vehicles.
+Based on the CAN high-speed standard with 29-bit extended ID format and running at 250K baud rate, it can be easily realized with commonly available CAN 2.0B peripherals in even lower-end MCUs.
 It facilitates real-time data exchange, enabling different components such as the engine, transmission, brakes, and other vehicle systems to communicate effectively.
-With the evolution of vehicle technology, the J1939 protocol has become increasingly important in ensuring interoperability and compatibility across various vehicle systems and components.
+With the evolution of vehicle technology, the SAE J1939 protocol has become increasingly important in ensuring interoperability and compatibility across various vehicle systems and components.

 Overview of SAE J1939 Standards

-The SAE J1939 protocol is essentially a collection of various sub standards each covering few aspects of the protocol.
-Some of the major sub standards are.
+The SAE J1939 protocol is a collection of various sub-standards, each covering specific aspects.
+Some of the major sub-standards are:

 • J1939/81 – Network Management